jlevy/lft/lft.md

     Since English is used for much of the training data and documentation, it often makes the most sense to use English when communicating with LLMs about code.

-[^exact]: There are some subtleties to what "exact" means.
+[^exact]: There are some subtleties to what “exact” means.
-    Technically, depending on the scope of what code and parts of a system you're looking at, code is not really an exact description of the behavior of software.
+    Technically, depending on the scope of what code and parts of a system you're looking at, code is not quite an exact description of the behavior of software.
     For example, how two threads in an application interact with a third-party service is not expressed in the code for either thread.
     But for our discussion, the point is that code is an exact description of the logic